 A detailed registration newsletter is emailed to current students prior to registration.
-This information is also available on my.laboure.edu and at the Welcome Center at that time.
+This information is also available on my.laboure.edu.
 Registration will begin as posted in the Academic Calendar (p.
 9).

-All students are encouraged to contact an advisor to review their academic plans before registering for classes.
+All students are encouraged to contact an Academic Advisor to review their academic plans before registering for classes.
+Students can schedule appointments with an Academic Advisor by calling the Student Success Center at (617) 322-2579 or emailing StudentSuccess@laboure.edu.